chelseadoeleman/frontend-data/docs/processlog.md

 Today we first had a lecture by Nick who just graduated from CMD, with his project by Clever Franke.
 It was very insightful how to make an interaction user-friendly and also the different possibilities with D3.
 There were some complex visualisation, but so awesome!
 After that I tried to add the next step of interaction to my graph by adding a network graph.
 In the end with a lot of help from Maikel and a bit of help from May we managed to get the graph.
 But the styling on this graph was a nightmare.
 Which I just couldn't figure out.
 So i tried to work with a new example, however they changed the tree function in v4. and all the good examples where written in v3.
 I had a really hard time writing this to v4.
 So i tried to look for examples in v4.
 Alas by the end of the day I just didn't manage...
 Which kinda stressed me out.
 I had only one left to fix everything.
 From my graph to the data...
 And I really didn't see how I was going to make this work... 😥

 ### Day 9 | 22 November 2018

+I began the day by searching for network graphs in v4, because I found it really difficult to write v3 to v5 with the ```tree()``` function.
+After coming up empty handed I decided to look at other graph, to start all over again.
+In the end I decided to just combine two graphs, by showing them next to each other.
+This wasn't my original plan, but due to time management it was my very last resolve.
+Understanding a network graph is quite complex for me, so writing the code myself was nearly impossible at the moment.
+Luckily I found a great [example]()!
+After that came styling etc. which was still a hard thing to do, while I normally don't really struggle with this in D3.
+It was a very long frustrating day and I feel I got little done here.
+So i'm quite dissapointed by that and would like to have learned more about interactions with D3...
+Maybe somewhere in the near future 🙃.
+On this day I also had to manage all my data and because I couldn't get this dynamically I set everything manually.
+Not how I wanted things to go, but very neccessary...

 ### Day 10 | 23 November 2018